michael-sumner/go-make-things/content/articles/2018-10-29-how-to-serialize-form-data-with-vanilla-js.md

 ## A helper function

-Let's `serialize()` helper function makes this really easy.
+[The `serialize()` helper function](https://vanillajstoolkit.com/helpers/serialize/) makes this really easy.
 Pass in the form element, and it spits out a string for you.

 ```js
 var form = document.querySelector('#my-form');